 Perhaps the most useful feature of Google Data Studio is its ability to pull data from over 800 data sets, making this a one-stop-shop for all of your marketing report’s needs.

 If you want to see how visitors interact with your website, look no further than Microsoft Clarity.
+This SEM tool can help you analyze how users respond to the information on your paid landing pages.
 Clarity is a free tool provided by Microsoft that captures how people actually use your site using heatmaps, session recordings, and an insights dashboard that monitors all the data.

 In addition to being one of the more user-friendly tools on this list, Microsoft Clarity is helpful for reviewing exactly how visitors perform once on your site.
 Heatmaps visualize each click and scroll a user makes and session recordings allow you to actually watch a user’s actions in near real-time.
 This information is invaluable for developers to improve their websites based on user feedback.

-SpyFu, a keyword ranking and competitive analysis software, is a useful tool that uses more than 13 years of Google data to help businesses discover new keywords for their paid and organic search campaigns.
+SpyFu, a keyword ranking and competitive analysis software, is a useful search engine marketing tool that uses more than 13 years of Google data to help businesses discover new keywords for their paid and organic search campaigns.